Make more sales from your Licensing portfolio with immersive content!

 What sets first-person POV apart from the rest?

-Well, as the 500px team has stated in previous articles, commercial advertising is most effective when the viewer can make a connection to what they see and are able to place themselves within the scene.
-That is why tips like turning your model slightly or completely away from the camera allows the viewer to easily imagine themselves having the experience.
-Another tip we often talk about is including the figure of a human or in a landscape or nature shot, photos like this have shown to be more salable than content without a human or animal presence.
+Well, as the team has stated in previous articles, commercial advertising is most effective when the viewer can make a connection to what they see and are able to place themselves within the scene.
+That is why tips like turning your slightly or completely away from the camera allows the viewer to easily imagine themselves having the experience.
+Another tip we often talk about is including the figure of a human or animal in a landscape or shot, photos like this have shown to be more salable than content without a human or animal presence.

 The anonymous aspect of both of these examples breaks down barriers and allows the viewer to participate as the subject, rather than the observer.
 This strengthens the personal connection between the viewer and the content they consume.